 \begin{theorem} Let $G=C_n$ be the cycle graph with $n$ vertices.
 Then

 i.e., it is the half of the $n$-th central binomial coefficient up to sign.
 Moreover,

 if $i<\frac n2$. \end{theorem}

-\begin{proof} First, it is an analogue of proof of the previous theorem to show $a_i(C_n)=\binom ni$ if $i<\frac n2$.
-Noticing $G|_{\bar X}$ is a proper subgraph of $G$, everything goes the same but $x'_a$ should be in counterclockwise (or clockwise) direction seen from $x_a$ in $G|_{\bar X}$.
+\begin{proof} As in the proof of the previous theorem, we may show that $a_i(C_n)=\binom ni$ if $i<\frac n2$.
+Indeed, noticing that $G|_{\bar X}$ is a proper subgraph of $G$, everything works the same way, except that $x'_a$ should be in counterclockwise (or clockwise) direction when seen from $x_a$ in $G|_{\bar X}$.

 So we are left with computing $sa(C_{2n})$.
 We assume the vertices are named $1, 2, \ldots, 2n$, and the edges connect $j$ and $j+1$ mod $2n$.
 First, if we do not choose the vertex 1, consider this condition: we do not choose 1 and $j$ and we choose every vertices $2, 3, \ldots, j-1$.
 We freely choose or not the vertices $j+1, j+2, \ldots, 2n$.
 Each choice gives a subset $I$ of the vertex set.
 For fixed $j$, we can compute the sum of $a$-numbers on $C_{2n}|_I$ for $I$ satisfying above condition.
 Similarly to the previous theorem, only the case $j=2n$ is nontrivial.
 If we do choose 1, we have two vertices $a$ and $b$ such that $1<a<b\le 2n$ and $1,2,\ldots,a-1$ and $b+1,b+2,\ldots, 2n$ are chosen and $a$ and $b$ are not chosen.
 Then we have nontrivial contributions only if $a$ and $b$ are adjacent, i.e., $b=a+1$, $2\le a\le 2n-1$.
 Therefore we have